Loop your Zap actions

 miscEye icon Note

-Why do I only see one loop when I test my Zap?
+Why does only one loop appear when I test my Zap?

-When you test a loop action, the Zap will only create the first loop.
-It will not create any other loops during the test.
+When you test a loop action, the Zap only creates the first loop.
+It does not create any other loops during the test.

-When the Zap runs live, all loops will run and appear in your Zap History.
+When the Zap runs live, all loops run and appear in your Zap history.

 How do loops appear in Zap history?

-Each loop iteration will result in a separate Zap run.
+Each loop iteration results in a separate Zap run.

 Was this article helpful?